andr1976/HydDown/README.md

 [![status](https://joss.theoj.org/papers/0eed2a25a99589ed8dcdc785c890fb25/status.svg)](https://joss.theoj.org/papers/0eed2a25a99589ed8dcdc785c890fb25)

 # HydDown
 Hydrogen (or other pure gas phase species) depressurization calculations

 This code is published under an MIT license.

 Install as simple as:

     pip install hyddown

+In case `pip` links to a v2.7 of python you will get an error.
+If so try the following:

+    python3 -m pip install hyddown

+where python3 is the symlink or full path to the python3 executable installed on your system.

 Run the code as simple as: